How to Prevent Ice Dams on Your Roof

 Ice dams in the winter are inevitable.
 However, if you are willing to take precautionary measures, you can say goodbye to them altogether.

-Here’s how to prevent ice dams this winter!
+Here’s how you can prevent ice dams this winter!

 How Do Ice Dams Form?

 Before we get into prevention, we must first examine how ice dams form.